SinusBot/docs/docs/faq/general.md

 ### Where and how to get the hosting version?
 I want to sell the bot! { #commercial-use data-toc-label='Commercial Use?' }

 !!! success ""
+    The SinusBot software is free for personal use only.
+If you want to use it commercially, please contact the author.

-    The hosting version is **not publicly available** and won't be before version 1.0.
+    The hosting version is **not publicly available**.
 If you are interested in hosting a huge amount of bots (I'm talking 200+ here), feel free to contact [@flyth](https://forum.sinusbot.com/members/flyth.2/) on the forums.
 The hosting version will not become generally available to everyone anytime soon.

     Please refrain from messages like "I'm thinking of starting a business...", "I want to sell the bot, but my website is not yet ready" or such and come back, if you seriously want to apply as a hosting partner and have the proper audience for that. :)